-Because the book is a mesmerizing and thorough investigation on why beavers are a true keystone species.
+Because the book is a mesmerizing and thorough investigation of why beavers are a true keystone species.

-The author, Ben Goldfarb, does a great job of documenting how we humans are our own worst enemy.
+The author, Ben Goldfarb, does a great job documenting how humans are our worst enemies.
 In that, we remove or kill beavers because they keep messing with our perception of how rivers and streams should flow.

-The beavers first problem is their warm, waterproof fur.
+The beaver’s first problem is its warm, waterproof fur.

-The Europeans had a fashion craze for hats and capes made from beaver pelts starting as far back as the 1500s.
+The Europeans had a fashion craze for hats and capes made from beaver pelts starting in the 1500s.
 They traded with the Native Americans for pelts, and eventually, the demand attracted hunters and trappers that brought beavers near the brink of extermination.

 Another reason I like this book is Goldfarb doesn’t hold back about the cons of having beavers around.
 He also lays out all of the reasons why people say they hate beavers.

-One of the biggest surprises for me was how fishery people believe that beavers hold back the migration of fish.
+One of my biggest surprises was how fishery people believe that beavers hold back fish migration.

-Anyone who has walked and fished on beaver dams would know that those seemingly solid masses of sticks and mud don’t hold back fish, whether they be salmonoids, suckers, or lampreys, they just slow down the run.
+Anyone who has walked and fished on beaver dams would know that those seemingly solid masses of sticks and mud don’t hold back fish; whether they be salmonoids, suckers, or lampreys, they slow down the run.

 The ponds also make great places for fingerlings to grow until they return to the larger water body downstream.

-Sure, the pond behind the damn may heat up in the summer (providing a haven for warm-water fish and fingerlings), but downstream the water is actually colder.
+Sure, the pond behind the damn may heat up in the summer (providing a haven for warm-water fish and fingerlings), but the water is colder downstream.

 When the groundwater reenters the waterway downstream, it cools the water flowing down the creek.

-Goldfarb provides proof that many species hinge on beavers to do what they do best, creating new habit.
+Goldfarb proves that many species hinge on beavers to do what they do best, creating new habits.

 Where droughts are becoming a problem, especially west of the Mississippi, beavers can help by retaining more of the meltwater longer through the season by slowing down the flow and recharging the groundwater table.

-I’m not going to discuss all of the advantages beavers provide, such as flood management, reduce drought, raise the groundwater table, reduce erosion, purify waterways, improve browse for animals, create habitats, and more I’m sure I missed, I’ll let you read the interesting details yourself.
+I’m not going to discuss all of the advantages beavers have provided, such as flood management, reduced drought, raised groundwater table, reduced erosion, purified waterways, improved browse for animals and created habitats, and I’m sure I missed some of their benefits.

-All I’m going to say is that beavers can do all things the environmentalists are trying to do and for significantly less money if left alone.
+I’m going to say that beavers can do everything the environmentalists are trying to do and for significantly less money if left alone.

-Restoring beaver habitat does much more than help only the beavers, it's healing the world.
+Restoring beaver habitats does much more than help only the beavers.
+It’s healing the world.

 Fortunately, we’re starting to learn that beavers are essential to healthy ecosystems.
-We need people to stand up in town meetings to let those that make decisions for us to know that it’s far wiser to learn to coexist with beavers than to relocate or kill them.
+We need people to stand up in town meetings to let those who make decisions know that it’s far wiser to learn to coexist with beavers than to relocate or kill them.

 Eager is a well-written book that tells the story of the beaver’s near eradication across the U.S. and Europe.

-I also found the stories about all of the people helping to reintroduce and preserve beaver habitat inspiring.
+I also found the stories about all of the people helping to reintroduce and preserve beaver habitats inspiring.

-Because how great would it be to watch a family of beaver swimming around and creating habitat for a myriad of plants and animals?
+Because how great would it be to watch a family of beaver swimming around and creating a habitat for many plants and animals?

-I rate Eager Beavers Matter a 4 out of 5 rating.
+I rate Eager Beavers Matter a 4 out of 5 ratings.

 I enjoyed learning how beavers dominated and controlled waterways before the European migration to North America.
 The author does an excellent job presenting and tearing down the myths about beavers.

-I know I didn't talk about the predator in this review, but it's a great story, and I wanted to leave something for you to look forward too.
+I know I didn’t talk about the predator in this review, but it’s a great story, and I wanted to leave something for you to look forward to.